Rapper 50 Cent, Who Bragged About Owning Bitcoin, Now Denies It

 First, he forgot about owning millions of dollars' worth of bitcoin.
 Then he bragged about it.
 Now, 50 Cent, who is filing for bankruptcy, says he never owned any of the digital currency after all.

 As NPR's Bill Chappell reported last month, the rapper, whose given name is Curtis Jackson, acknowledged in a 2014 Reddit discussion that he had accepted bitcoin in partial payment for his Animal Ambition album.
-A TMZ report subsequently reported an estimate of the amount he received was about 700 bitcoin.
+A TMZ report subsequently reported an estimate of the amount he received was about 700 bitcoins.

 At the time, individual units of the volatile cryptocurrency would have been worth a few hundred dollars each, but today, bitcoin is valued at around $10,000.

-In a (since deleted) Instagram post in January, the rapper bragged about his discovered windfall, saying he 'forgot' that he had owned it.
+In a (since deleted) Instagram post in January, the rapper bragged about his discovered windfall, saying he "forgot" that he had owned it.

 However, in a bankruptcy filing late last week, lawyers for the artist told the court that the recent media reports "falsely stated" that he owned any bitcoin at all.